 Dr. Zarini has over 16 years of experience coordinating, managing, and conducting research studies at Florida International University as a Research Specialist/Scientist.
 Additionally, he was a co-investigator in multiple National Institute of Health (NIH) funded grants.
 The focus of the research he has been involved in includes nutrition and chronic diseases.
 Dr. Zarini has published more than 40 scientific peer-reviewed articles and 80 abstracts.
 His publications have been cited widely in various prestigious journals, and he is a reviewer for numerous national and international high-impact journals.
 He devotes his professional life to conducting cutting-edge research to facilitate the translation of nutrition science into practice.

 Clinical Lab Director

-Dr. Michael A. McLean was conferred a B.Sc. in Biology and Chemistry and both M.Sc. and Ph.D. in Dietetics and Nutrition from the College of Public Health and Social Work from Florida International University (FIU).
-He is an Adjunct Professor of Nutrition at Palm Beach State College, Palm Beach Gardens, Florida and City College, Ft.
+Dr. Michael A. McLean has conferred a B.Sc. in Biology and Chemistry and both an M.Sc. and Ph.D. in Dietetics and Nutrition from the College of Public Health and Social Work from Florida International University (FIU).
+He is an Adjunct Professor of Nutrition at Palm Beach State College, Palm Beach Gardens, Florida, and, City College, Ft.
 Lauderdale, Florida.